La Folie LuCé

 Why?
 “Parisian by birth and attracted by nature since always, after a career in IT I felt the need to practice a job that would bring me closer to my deep passion.
 A brief overview and the wine appeared as obvious.
 The Loire and its soils seemed to us the most conducive to a radical change in lifestyle.”

-Vineyards: 4 ha of Cabernet Franc, on 11 plots and 2 profiles of very different terroirs, limestones on the “côte Saumuroise” and silty sands on the plateau.
+Vineyards: A little under 5ha of Cabernet Franc + Chenin Blanc, on 11 plots and 2 profiles of very different terroirs; limestones on the “côte Saumuroise” and silty sands on the plateau.
 Certified organic in 2009.
 Biodynamic, Demeter-certified farming practices.
 Only indigenous yeasts used, low-intervention in cellar, non-filtered.
 The average age of vines is 30 years.
 Chenin blanc is the queen grape for whites, cabernet franc is the king grape for reds.
 Prominent soil types here are sandy-silt and chalky soils.
 Hand harvested.
 “My philosophy of winemaking is to produce wines that will reflect both the soil they were grown on and the climatic profile of the year, therefore no use of commercial yeasts, only native – nor technical process, neither filtering is used to produce what I would like to call ‘sincere’ wines.”

 I have 50 ares of Chenin blanc who give the wine ‘L’Ecart’, fermented and aged 1 year in barrels.”